Razer1724/Minima-GPT-SoVITS/README.md

 >   - Remove bloat
 > - Remove GPT-SoVITS voice changer
 > - Remove 达摩 ASR

+Ideas \ concepts
 > - BF16 Support
-> - Using only oen WebUI not multiple
+> - Using only one WebUI not multiple

-Ideas \ concepts
-> - Currently none.
-Open to ideas
 </a>